ninakali/ninakali.github.io/notes/win2/index.md

 ![](history/01_mother.png)

+A lecture later called "The mother of all demos" combines graphic displays, computer mouse, windows, and much more.

 <details>
-  <summary>"The mother of all demos" combines graphic displays, computer mouses, windows, and much more</summary><div class="cut">
+  <summary>Why was it important?</summary><div class="cut">

 It has been a few decades since the invention of electronic computers, but they are still so costly only some businesses can afford one.
 Most people cannot even begin to imagine what they would do with one.
 A group of scientists tries to imagine what could be done with the computers of the future and prepares a presentation of multiple technologies that will be known as "The mother of all demos".